Hygiene Protocol for Reptile Keepers & Breeders

 Chlorhexidine

 A broad-spectrum disinfectant effective against many bacteria, some fungi, and some viruses.
-When diluted correctly, it's said to be non-toxic, low-odour, and less irritating to skin and respiratory systems compared to other disinfectants.
-A 1:32 ratio of chlorhexidine to water is recomeneded.
+When diluted correctly, it is said to be non-toxic, low-odour, and less irritating to skin and respiratory systems compared to other disinfectants.
+A 1:32 ratio of chlorhexidine to water is recommended.
 Note that chlorhexidine is not effective against all pathogens.

 Vineger

 This natural cleaner can remove mineral deposits, odours, and surface grime, but is generally not strong enough to kill most harmful bacteria, viruses, or fungi that may affect reptiles.
-Vinegar is best used alongside another disinfectant such as chlorhexidine.
+Vinegar is best used alongside another disinfectant.

 Bleach